SergioBonatto/site/content/blog/post12.md

 ---

-title: "Daily Cumulative Fee System: Dynamic Incentives for a Fairer and More Efficient DeFi"
+title: "Beyond Static Fees: A Cumulative Volume-Based System for Scalable DeFi Payments"
 date: "2025-07-07"
-description: "A technical exploration of progressive transaction fees based on daily cumulative volume in DeFi, designed to reduce network congestion, create fairer fee distribution, and incentivize users to spread activity throughout the day."
+description: "A technical deep dive into Agoriz's progressive dual-layer fee model based on daily cumulative volume.
+Designed to reduce congestion, ensure fairness, and align network incentives."
 ---

 ## The Problem: Fixed Fees Are Inefficient